zx80/flask-simple-auth/docs/DOCUMENTATION.md

 The `FSA_AUTHENTICATION` configuration directive is a dictionary which can be used for the same purpose.

+By default, authentication is performed when required on a route by trying all allowed schemes in turn.
+This can be changed by setting `FSA_AUTH_DEFAULT` to a subset of `FSA_AUTH`, in which case other schemes will only be tried if set explicitely on a route with `auth=…`.

 ### Password Management

 Password authentication is performed for the following authentication schemes: